marios-gnk/monte-carlo-simulation/README.md

 This repository contains an academic project completed as part of the course **Computational Statistics**.

 ## 📖 Overview
-The project contains four main exercises that focus on the implementation and analysis of Monte Carlo simulation techniques for generating random variables from non-trivial probability distributions.
+The project contains five main tasks that focus on the implementation and analysis of Monte Carlo simulation techniques for generating random variables from non-trivial probability distributions.

-The assignment includes custom implementations of:
+It includes custom implementations of:

 - Accept-Reject Sampling
 - Generalized Inverse Simulation